drifter-handbook/drifter-handbook.github.io/_pages/austin_secret_tungsten.md

 ## Tungsten Body, Glowing Mind

-An unbrakable body does nothing to protect from the destruction within.
+An unbreakable body does nothing to protect from the destruction of the mind.